 Sketching Faces and People – Lisa Albinus (Teens and Adults)

-Adults and youth can explore the sketching of faces and people and enjoy an introduction to watercolor.
+Adults and youth can explore the sketching of faces and people.

 Writing for Kids’ Magazines – Vicki Moss